AmaanSayyad/PrivatePay-Aleo/README.md

   UI-->>User: Show transaction status
 ```

-At the center is the **React/Vite** app, which talks to Leo Wallet, Aleo Testnet, Supabase, and the relayer.
+At the center is the **React/Vite** app, which talks to Leo Wallet, Aleo Testnet, and Supabase.
 Privacy is enforced through Aleo’s zero-knowledge proofs and encrypted records.

 ### Stealth Meta-Address Flow (Aleo)